lilyminium/diverse-dataset-discovery/README.md

 For example:
 ```
-python sort-by-rare-groups_2.2.0_v1.py -i my-input-smiles.smi -o sorted_by_rarity.csv -np 16 --no-write-all
+python select-interesting-molecules_2.2.0_v1 -i my-input-smiles.smi -o selected.smi -np 16
 ```

 An example run, example inputs, and outputs are shown in [example/](example/).

-The molecules in `sorted_by_rarity.csv` are ranked by the `Count` column, representing the number of matches to environments for which we have low coverage in our already available data.
+The molecules in `selected.smi` match at least one environment for which we are seeking to increase coverage in our datasets.
 We search for these matches by either functional group, or force field parameters.

 ####  1.3.1. <a name='Moreoptions'></a> More options

 The tool comes with a number of options to control the output of the script and multiprocessing.
+For example, `-n 100` returns only the top 100 molecules.

 These are listed in the help string as below.

 ```